home-assistant/home-assistant.io/source/voice_control/create_wake_word.markdown

    - Restart Home Assistant.
 8. Test your new wake word.
    - Speak your wake word followed by a command, such as "Turn on the lights in the kitchen".
-   - When the ATOM Echo picks up the wake word, it start blinking blue.
+   - When the ATOM Echo picks up the wake word, it starts blinking blue.

 ## Troubleshooting